An Approach

 2.2, 2.1, 2.01, 2.001, 2.0001, 2.00001, . . .

-In this case, we write x 2+ .
+In this case, we write x Right arrow2+ .

-Again, when we say that the values of x "approach a limit," that limit is never a value of x.
+Again, when we say that the values of x "approach a limit," that limit -- that number -- is never a value of x.
 There is always a difference between the values of x and their limit.
 The limit is the boundary beyond which no member of the sequence will pass.

 We summarize this in the following definition.
 But first, x is not the only variable. y is a variable.
 And y will be a function of x -- f(x) -- which is also a variable.
 And when we come to the definition of the derivative, Δx or h will be the variable.
 In the following, then, we will use the letter v to represent any variable.

 DEFINITION 2.1.
 The limit of a variable.
-We say that a sequence of values of a variable v approaches a limit l (a number which is not a term in the sequence) if, beginning with a certain term vn and any subsequent term we might name, the absolute value of vnl is less than any extremely small positive number that we specify.
+We say that a sequence of values of a variable v approaches a number l as a limit (a number not a term in the sequence), if, beginning with a certain term vn, and for any subsequent term we might name, the absolute value of vn − l is less than any positive number we name, however small.

-When that condition is satisfied, we write v l.
+When that condition is satisfied, we write v Right arrowl.

-Again, when a sequence approaches a limit, there is always a difference between the limit and the terms of the sequence.
-But the difference becomes less than the extremely small number required by the definition.
-The difference becomes practically zero.
+And so when the values of a variable approach a limit, there is always a difference between the limit and those values.
+But that difference can be made as small as we please.
 That is the essence of a variable approaching a limit.

 If Δx is the variable that approaches the limit 0 (as it does when we determine the derivative), then Δx is never equal to 0.